mmaceira/multi-model-intent-classifier/docs/algorithms.md

 ## Overview

 High-level overview of models: what they do, how they represent text, and when to use them.
+For implementation details and resource requirements, see `model_architecture.md`.

 - **Multinomial Naive Bayes**: Bag-of-words baseline
 - **Linear SVM**: Linear classifier on TF-IDF features